LA umbilical disorders

 • Incise the ring on the lateral aspect (avoiding umbilical structures cranially and caudally), creating an incision into the peritoneal cavity large enough for a finger to enter.

-• Palpate the ring as much as possible, identifying any stalks.
+• Palpate the ring as much as possible, identifying any stalks that extend into the abdomen through the ring (these are more likely infected structures).

 • Incise the body wall, following the ring on its inner aspect.
 Incise only those areas that are palpably normal (no infected stalks).
 Once the incision is large enough to visualize the umbilical structures, dissect around any stalk.